Cult image

 In the practice of religion, a cult image is a human-made object that is venerated or worshipped for the deity, spirit or daemon that it embodies or represents.
-In several traditions, including the ancient religions of Egypt, Greece and Rome, and modern Hinduism, cult images in a temple may undergo a daily routine of being washed, dressed, and having food left for them.
+In several traditions, including the ancient religions of Egypt, Greece and Rome, and Hinduism, cult images in a temple may undergo a daily routine of being washed, dressed, and having food left for them.
 Processions outside the temple on special feast days are often a feature.
 Religious images cover a wider range of all types of images made with a religious purpose, subject, or connection.
 In many contexts "cult image" specifically means the most important image in a temple, kept in an inner space, as opposed to what may be many other images decorating the temple.

-The term idol is an image or representation of a god used as an object of worship, while idolatry is the worship of a "idol" as though it were God.
+The term idol is an image or representation of a god used as an object of worship, while idolatry is the worship of an "idol" as though it were God.